k21971/EvilHack/doc/evilhack-changelog.md

 - Wearing the One Ring warns of wraith-type monsters
 - Some changes to beholders
 - New branch: The Hidden Dungeon
+- Fix: incorrect beam type when a monster zaps a wand at the player